-The Giro Buzz MIPS Kids Ski Helmet is what we believe to be the top toddler ski helmet in 2023.
+The Giro Buzz MIPS Kids Ski Helmet is what we believe to be the top toddler ski helmet.
 This is a premium choice that offers enhanced impact protection using MIPS technology.
 It is also cozy and warm while providing your child with the necessary safety.

 Each helmet on this page was made with young skiers in mind.
 They are all highly recommended because they offer great protection from impacts and have other great features that work well in the snow.
 However, none can match the quality, safety, and uniqueness of the Giro Buzz MIPS Kids Ski helmet.